John Leonard Fahey, B.Sc., Ph.D. born March 4, 1944

 In September 1972 I successfully defended my thesis and was awarded a Ph.D. in chemistry for my work, titled: The Synthesis of Penicillin and Cephalosporin Analogs.
 From my thesis work I gained another half dozen publications in the Journal of Organic Chemistry and Tetrahedron.

 In September 1972 I started to work at Merck Sharp & Dohme in Rahway, New Jersey.
 That began three years of exciting intellectual and scientific stimulation from my mentors, Dr. Burton Christensen, Dr. Raymond Firestone and Dr. Ronald Ratcliffe.
 My horizens widened and the daily pleasure of working with such gifted scientists stimulated my imagination and brought me wonder.
-I was privileged to be on a team from the beginning of the discovery of a new antibiotic, thienamycin, from a fermentation broth through the organic synthesis that proved its structural identity.
-And so began to look up, to see the wonder.
-That antibiotic led to Imipenem: a broad spectrum antibiotic.
+I was privileged to be on a team from the beginning of the discovery of a new antibiotic, thienamycin, from a fermentation broth through to the organic synthesis that proved its structural identity.
+And so I began to look up, to see the wonder.
+That antibiotic led to Imipenem: a broad spectrum antibiotic, the first carbapenem..

 During my time at Merck I published further papers in synthetic organic chemistry in the Journal of Medicinal Chemistry but my thoughts were turning to teaching others what I had learned so in 1975 I returned to Stevens Institute of Technology to take up a position as Research Scientist with funding from the A.H.
 Robins Company, continuing bench work with some teaching and guiding graduate students in laboratory techniques.